- Poker sites

 - Global players, except American grinders and including British residents, should go for TigerGaming.

 Please note that this analysis considers only your location, as all other features are the same.

 Chico Poker Network offers several promotions to its players, which in the end represent a rakeback percentage.
 However, those are not fixed because, unfortunately, there is no VIP program; the players accrue pretty useless points.

 The 100% welcome bonus up to $1,000 gives 10% rakeback; there are leaderboards (rake races) for cash games and sit & go with up to $40,000 in prizes.

 However, Chico has evolved towards an amateur-friendly network.
 There are a few events designed for casual players, like freerolls, leaderboards, and jackpots.

-Chico Network applies a no-flop, no-drop policy, and the rake percentage for cash games is from 5% (for Fixed Limit games) to 5,5% (for NL and PL games).
+Chico Network applies a no-flop, no-drop policy, and the rake percentage for cash games is from 5% (for Fixed Limit games) to 5,5% to 6.25% (for NL and PL games).
 Rake is capped 1bb to 10bb.
 The higher the stake, the lowest the cap.

 Besides the classic NL Hold'em and Pot-Limit Omaha, Chico Network includes in its portfolio many "alternative" games: